 The UK Youth Parliament Devon is a group of young people, elected by their peers to represent them on issues affecting young people in Devon, locally, regionally and nationally.

 The basis for Youth Parliament activity is derived from the Make Your Mark national youth ballot, which is open to all young people aged 11 to 18.
-These are the national and local campaigns for 2021.
+The results of the most recent Make Your Mark vote are available here.